Idaho Credit Unions Are Good for the State’s Economy

 Idaho’s Credit Unions have proved a critical role in supporting the state’s economy, consumers, and local communities.

 A 2022 independent analysis performed by renowned economists at ECONorthwest finds that Idaho’s credit unions are essential to the state’s economy and delivered a total economic impact of $1.7 billion.

-As not-for-profit cooperatives, credit unions reinvest their earnings into their member-owners, resulting in benefits such as lower interest rates on loans and better savings rates.
+As not-for-profit cooperatives, credit unions reinvest their earnings into their member-owners.
+Idaho credit unions provided $124 million in direct member benefits such as lower interest rates on loans and better savings rates.